ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 selection (e.g. important new, scheduled for removal, and removed features) also by other means, to ensure we reach as many people potentially affected as possible (see “Guidance on handling *backward-incompatible changes*” section below).
-We encourage involvement of *recipe developers* by organising monthly meetings where everyone is welcome to join, ask questions, and provide feedback.
+We organize monthly community meetings where *recipe developers* can learn about the latest developments and everyone is welcome to join, ask questions, and provide feedback.

 To meet the needs of users and funders, we should take reproducibility of older results seriously, but this should not hold us back from